 The cardiologist will inject local anaesthetic, which may cause some stinging initially, to numb the area.
 This stinging sensation will only last for a short period of time.
-When the insertion site is numb, the cardiologist will place the catheters into your coronaries from the large artery with the use of x-ray imaging.
-You may feel some pressure or pushing at the insertion site to begin with, but it should not be painful.
-If it does become uncomfortable, tell the cardiologist and they will give you some more local anaesthetic.
+When the insertion site is numb, the cardiologist will secure an access to your artery with a sheath and placed catheters into your coronaries using x-ray imaging.
+You may feel some pressure or pushing at the insertion site, but it should not be painful.
+If it does become uncomfortable, you can tell the cardiologist and they will be able to give you some more local anaesthetic.

 When the catheters are in the correct positions, the cardiologist will inject the contrast, a special dye used to highlight blood vessels on x-rays.
 As the dye is injected into your blood vessels, x-rays will be taken to provide the cardiologist with more detailed information of your coronaries.
-You may experience a warm sensation throughout your body when the contrast medium is injected - this is very common and normal.
+You may experience a warm sensation throughout your body when the contrast is injected - this is very common and normal.